Red Monkey (band)

-Red Monkey were an English DIY post-hardcore, post-riot grrrl band, active from 1996 to 2005.
-The band are notable for their political lyrics.
+Red Monkey were an English post-hardcore/riot grrrl band from Newcastle, active from 1996 to 2005.
+The band is notable for their DIY ethics and political lyrics.

 History

 Red Monkey was formed by Rachel Holborow, Pete Dale and Marc Walker in 1996, following on from Rachel and Pete’s earlier bands, the riot grrrl four-piece Pussycat Trash, and lo-fi duo Avocado Baby.
-Both acts had released records on the duo’s own record label Slampt, based in their adopted home town of Newcastle.
-Marc had previously drummed for Newcastle-based Post Hardcore/Rock bands Spinach and Kodiak.
+Both acts had released records on the duo’s own record label Slampt, based in their adopted hometown of Newcastle.
+Marc had previously drummed for Newcastle-based post-hardcore bands Spinach and Kodiak.